 Like pearls, mother of pearl jewelry falls in the group referred to as organic jewelry—jewelry that originates from a living creature, plant or organism.

 Mother of pearl jewelry and pearl jewelry look very different in a number of ways.
 Mother of pearl jewelry can have much larger focal pieces than pearls since the substance takes up a whole shell's interior.
 Most mother of pearl is found in fine jewelry settings.
 Pearls are usually drilled and strung, rather than set.
 Pearls are thick, rounded gems that max out at a certain size.
 Mother of pearl is thin and slightly rounded.

 Mother of Pearl Value vs. Pearl Value

 Natural pearls are more expensive than a natural mother of pearl gem because pearls are significantly rarer.
-Think of it this way, all nacre producing mollusks will have a mother of pearl coating inside their shell that can be used in jewelry.
-However, of those nacre producing mollusks, only a small percentage of them will have a small particle naturally make its way inside their shell.
+Think of it this way: all nacre producing mollusks will have a mother of pearl coating inside their shell that can be used in jewelry.
+However, of those nacre producing mollusks, only a small percentage of them will have a small particle naturally make its way inside their shells.

 Manmade pearls and mother of pearl are both significantly less expensive than their natural counterparts.
-A small pearl pendant may be the same price as a mother of pearl pendant.
 However, larger manmade pearls will be more expensive than a similar mother of pearl piece due to the extended time they take to form.